darshan-k-s/pesticide-sprayer-arm/README.md

 # Discussion and Future Work
 - briefly discuss major engineering challenges faced and how they were addressed
 - outline opportunities for improvement or extensions (what would you do better for Verion 2.0)
+  * having a RGB-D camera on the end effector to better detect leaves with diseases
 - summarise what makes your approach novel, creative or particularly effective
 # Contributors and Roles
 - briefly list team members and describe their primary areas of responsibility (i.e. vision, planning, hardware)